What to Wear in Venice and What to Pack

 Pack light

-Not just because you can destroy your wheeled suitcase or the cobblestone streets, but because you’ll probably have to carry it around anyways.
+In Venice, you’ll likely carry your luggage more than you expect.
 There are no taxis that could take you to your hotel, plus, you might need to carry it up many flights of stairs.
 Since many of the buildings in Venice are very old, they don’t have elevators.
-So, pack only as much as you can carry.
+Bring only what you can comfortably carry, especially if you’re staying in older areas.

 What bag to pack for Venice

-If you’ve checked my Venice travel tips article, you know it’s not allowed to take your backpack in places such as San Marco’s Basilica.
-There are lockers for your bags, of course.
+If you’ve checked my Venice travel tips article, you know it’s not allowed to take your backpack in places such as St. Mark’s Basilica.
+Lockers are available, but it’s more convenient to avoid carrying bulky bags.

 That, then, raises a question – what day-pack should you use in Venice?

-- fit a water bottle – keeping hydrated is very important, so make sure you always have some water with you
+- can fit a water bottle – staying hydrated is important, especially in warmer months

-- be big enough to fit your layers – so you don’t have to carry them in your arms when it gets warmer
+- is big enough for light layers – so you don’t have to carry them in your hands

 There’s a bunch of essentials that you always need to take no matter the trip.
 Those are documents and electronics, first aid kit and hygiene products, and of course – clothes.